Property litigation solicitors

 - Claims for disrepair

-- Contested lease renewals/surrenders/forfeitures
+- Contested lease renewals and break options/surrenders/forfeitures

 - Enforcing/avoiding restrictive covenants/easements